 Hyperhidrosis is the medical term for Excessive sweating.
-Sweating is your body’s normal mechanism of cooling itself, however for people suffering from Hyperhidrosis the body sweats at an abnormally high level.
-Hyperhidrosis sufferers fall into two categories, Primary and Secondary.
+Sweating is your body’s normal mechanism of cooling itself, however for people dealing with Hyperhidrosis, the body sweats at higher than normal level.
+Hyperhidrosis patients fall into two categories, Primary and Secondary.

 An injectable Toxin has been found to be an effective treatment for people who sweat excessively from their armpit region, and works by blocking the nerves responsible for stimulating the sweat glands in the armpit area.
 Toxin injected into this area paralyses the overactive nerves blocking them from sending signals to your sweat glands, the result is a reduction in excessive sweating, and a return to a normal level of sweating.
 The effects may last between four and twelve months.

 Due to advertising guidelines and regulations, we are unable to name the injectable online on our website.
 For information regarding the name of the Toxin and the procedure, please contact our clinic for further information, or to schedule a consultation with our experienced plastic surgeon.